open-contracting-extensions/ocds_budget_and_spend_extension/examples/integration.md

 }
 ```

 This contains a `name` field which matches a column from [budget-and-spend.csv](integration/fdp/budget-and-spend.csv), as well as a `title`, and `columnType` for each column.
 The Fiscal Data Package defines a number of other possible properties, including properties that indicate when one column is `labelOf` another, or when columns are ordered, using a `prior` property.

 > Note: In practice, this data might be split across data files by year, and in separate files for budget and spend.
 Or it may be provided through an API.
-The coordination example shows how each `budgetBreakdown` or `implementation/financialProgress/breakdown` can make use of a different `fiscalBreakdownFieldMapping` file if required.
+The coordination example shows how each `planning.budget.budgetBreakdown` or `contracts.implementation.financialProgress.breakdown` can make use of a different `fiscalBreakdownFieldMapping` file if required.

 ### Contracting dataset

 Contracting information is expressed using a set of OCDS releases.
 The [coordination](coordination.md) example shows how data can be built up over time through a series of releases.
 In this example, we show just one compiled release from the end of 2017, showing information to date on the contracting processes for the purchase of chairs for a specific school.
 In the example, two contracts are awarded from this single process, resulting in two contracts, each with a different supplier.
 A similar process might also exist for the procurement of managed services, although this is not illustrated in the example at present.

-The [OCDS file](integration/ocds-4f64a2-exbas-integration.json) shows the compiled release that contains both a `planning/budget/budgetBreakdown` section showing the budget committed from a budget line **for this particular contracting process**, and `contracts/implementation/financialProgress/breakdown` section showing the amount paid from a budget line, again for this specific contracting process.
+The [OCDS file](integration/ocds-4f64a2-exbas-integration.json) shows the compiled release that contains both a `planning.budget.budgetBreakdown` section showing the budget committed from a budget line **for this particular contracting process**, and `contracts.implementation.financialProgress.breakdown` section showing the amount paid from a budget line, again for this specific contracting process.

 Each extended breakdown entry contains a `fiscalBreakdownFieldMapping` field pointing to the relevant [datapackage.json](integration/fdp/datapackage.json), and using a fragment identifier (#) to point to the particular resource inside that file that describes each of the classifications and measures, and the budget level data file that the contacting level measures can be compared to.

-*Extract of [OCDS compiled release](integration/ocds-4f64a2-exbas-integration.json) showing `contracts/implementation/financialProgress/breakdown` section*.
+*Extract of [OCDS compiled release](integration/ocds-4f64a2-exbas-integration.json) showing `contracts.implementation.financialProgress.breakdown` section*.

 ```json
 {